MicrosoftDocs/VBA-Docs/api/Excel.PivotTable.ErrorString.md

 ## Example

-This example displays a hyphen in cells in the specified PivotTable report that contain errors.
+This example displays a hyphen in cells that contain errors in the specified PivotTable report.

 ```vb
 With Worksheets(1).PivotTables("Pivot1")